 • Index Options.
 You may allocate your Purchase Payments to any or all of the Index Options available under your Contract.
-The Contract currently offers Index Options with different types of Crediting Methods, including the Index Protection Strategy with Trigger, Index Protection Strategy with Cap, Index Precision Strategy, Index Dual Precision Strategy, Index Guard Strategy, and Index Performance Strategy.
+The Contract currently offers Index Options with different types of Crediting Methods, including the Index Protection Strategy with Trigger, Index Precision Strategy, Index Dual Precision Strategy, Index Guard Strategy, and Index Performance Strategy.